-POLICY TR1: TRAFFIC MANAGEMENT - With particular regard to the rural highway network of the Parish and the need to minimise any increase in vehicular traffic, all housing and commercial development should:
+POLICY TR1: TRAFFIC MANAGEMENT - All housing and commercial development should:

-- a) be designed to minimise additional traffic generation and movement through the villages. - b) incorporate sufficient off-road parking. - c) not remove or compromise the use of any existing off-road parking areas unless a suitable equivalent alternative is provided. - d) provide any necessary improvements to site access, communal parking and the highway network either directly or by financial contributions - e) consider, where appropriate, the improvement and where possible, the creation of footpath and cycleways to key village services.
+- a) not result in additional on-road parking; - b) not remove or compromise the use of any existing off-road parking areas unless a suitable equivalent alternative is provided. - c) provide any necessary improvements to site access, communal parking and the highway network either directly or by financial contributions - d) consider, where appropriate, the improvement and where possible, the creation of footpath and cycleways to key village services.